FAQs

 Why is this necessary?

-Preservation of dog semen is not just for the breeds with lower-than-average levels of breeding activity.
+Preservation of canine semen is not just for the breeds with lower-than-average levels of breeding activity.
 Any breed could be susceptible to genetic bottlenecks or difficulties as the discovery of new diseases emerges.
-Storing diverse semen could address unknown future health concerns and rejuvenate breeding programs, e.g., provide genetic repair by using frozen semen that pre-dates the existence or evolution of the disease in the breed.
+Storing diverse semen could address unknown future health concerns and rejuvenate threatened breeds, e.g., provide genetic repair by using frozen semen that pre-dates the existence or evolution of the disease in the breed.
 Imagine if it were possible to add the conformation quality or health traits of an outstanding specimen of your breed from 50 or more years ago to today’s gene pool.

 What is the organizational structure?